 The Red Flags Worth Checking Before You Invest Three Dates

-This post is deliberately narrow.
-It's not about deep background research.
-It's the short list of things genuinely worth a quick public-post check before you let the emotional investment build — the flags that don't show up over cocktails but reliably show up in a feed.
+So this post is deliberately narrow.
+It isn't deep background research.
+It's the short list of things genuinely worth a quick public-post check before the emotional investment builds — the flags that never show up over cocktails but reliably show up in a feed.

 The flags that are worth your five minutes